tmmccall/DevOps-Foundations-Course/Project/README.md

 1. **Frontend:** A React-based calculator web application.
 2. **Backend:** A Python Flask API for performing calculation operations.

 > **NOTE:** The template `Dockerfile` and `YAML configurations` are available in this directory.
 It is **NOT** compulsory to use these files as they are.
-It may be that creating your own fiels from scratch and referring to the templates may be more beneficial and efficient.
+It may be that creating your own files from scratch and referring to the templates may be more beneficial and efficient.
 Feel free to adapt based on which feels best as needed.

 ## TODO Tasks
 ### STEP-1: Implement the Dockerfiles
 1. Create Dockerfiles for both frontend and backend components.
-2. Develop a `docker-compose.yml` file for local development.
+2. Create a `docker-compose.yml` file for local development.
 3. (Good to have) Use environment variables for configuration management.

 ### STEP-2: Implement the CI/CD Pipeline